Autism Spectrum Disorder

 - Anxiety and depression

-Read more about the latest news and information on medication warnings, patient medication guides, or newly approved medications at the Food and Drug Administration’s website at www.fda.gov.
+Read more about the latest medication warnings, patient medication guides, and information on newly approved medications on the U.S. Food and Drug Administration (FDA) website .

-People with ASD may be referred to doctors who specialize in providing behavioral, psychological, educational, or skill-building interventions.
-These programs are typically highly structured and intensive and may involve parents, siblings, and other family members.
+People with ASD may be referred to health care providers who specialize in providing behavioral, psychological, educational, or skill-building interventions.
+These programs are typically highly structured and intensive, and they may involve caregivers, siblings, and other family members.
 These programs may help people with ASD:

-There are many social services programs and other resources that can help people with ASD.
-Here are some tips for finding these additional services:
+Many services, programs, and other resources are available to help people with ASD.
+Here are some tips for finding these additional resources:

-- Contact your doctor, local health department, school, or autism advocacy group to learn about special programs or local resources.
+- Contact a health care provider, local health department, school, or autism advocacy group to learn about special programs or local resources.

 - Find an autism support group.
-Sharing information and experiences can help individuals with ASD and/or their caregivers learn about treatment options and ASD-related programs.
+Sharing information and experiences can help people with ASD and their caregivers learn about treatment options and ASD-related programs.

 - Record conversations and meetings with health care providers and teachers.
-This information helps when it’s time to make decisions about which programs might best meet an individual’s needs.
+This information helps when it’s time to decide which programs and services are appropriate.

-- Keep copies of doctors’ reports and evaluations.
-This information may help an individual qualify for special programs.
+- Keep copies of health care reports and evaluations.
+This information may help people with ASD qualify for special programs.

 Where can I find resources about ASD?